globalbioticinteractions/template-dataset/README.md

  referenceDoi | doi:10.1126/science.200.4340.403 | Digital Object Id (DOI, http://doi.org) is commonly used to give papers, datasets or other digital object a permanent id referenceCitation| C. A. Simenstad, J. A. Estes, K. W. Kenyon, Aleuts, sea otters, and alternate stable-state communities, Science 200:403-411, from p.
 404 (1978). | human readable reference

-## Term ID Sources
+## Term Id Sources
 Rather than only supplying a name for a taxon and/or locality, a reference to some established taxonomy and/or geo database is preferred.
-Commonly used taxon id sources include, but are not limited to [GBIF](http://gbif.org), [EOL](http://eol.org)  [ITIS](http://itis.gov) and [WoRMS](http://marinespecies.org).
+Commonly used taxon id sources include, but are not limited to [GBIF](http://gbif.org), [EOL](http://eol.org),  [ITIS](http://itis.gov) and [WoRMS](http://marinespecies.org).
 Geo database or vocabularies include [geonames](http://geonames.org) and [Gazetteer Ontology](http://bioportal.bioontology.org/ontologies/GAZ).

 ## Interaction Id Cheatsheet